Judit Burgaya, PhD

 As a microbiologist with a passion for data-driven research, I'm exploring the intersection of microbiology and computing to unlock the power of genomic data.
 Specifically, I'm interested in modeling bacterial populations to identify evolutionary signatures and transmission determinants, utilizing genomic sequences to track emerging and pathogenic lineages, and developing robust between-host transmission models.
 Through my work, I hope to gain valuable insights into the factors that drive the spread of infectious diseases and identify strategies for mitigating their impact on public health.

-Interest: Microbiology, Computational Biology, Genomic Epidemiology
+Interest: Microbial Ecology and Evolution, Computational Biology, Genomic Epidemiology

 Resume